 (For the links to Presidents of the United States please see the final paragraph of this page.)

 Many Blacketts have been Members of Parliament, and two direct descendants of Blacketts, Arthur James Balfour, 1st Earl of Balfour and Sir Robert Anthony Eden, 1st Earl of Avon (see The Eden line) who were 9th cousins, 1xremoved, became Prime Ministers.
 In addition Henry Brooke, a 3xgreat-grandson of Sir Thomas Wentworth Blackett served as Home Secretary from 1962 to 1964.
+And in 2007 Helena Anne Beatrix Wentworth Fitzwilliam de Chair, a 5xgreat-granddaughter of Diana Blackett, married Jacob William Rees-Mogg, currently (2022) Minister of State for Brexit Opportunities and Government Efficiency and a former Leader of the House of Commons.

 Balfour was the 5xgreat-grandson of Bridgett Blackett, the daughter of Perceval Blackett of Hamsterley.
 The line of descent from Bridgett passes down through her daughter, Bridget Chapman, who married Anthony Todd, and whose grandson Anthony Todd became foreign secretary of the Post Office in 1752.
 In 1782 Anthony Todd (the grandson) secured the marriage of his daughter Eleanor to James Maitland, 8th Earl of Lauderdale.
 Balfour, the great-grandson of James and Eleanor, was Prime Minister from 1902 to 1905.
 He subsequently held the office of Foreign Secretary from 1916 to 1919 under Lloyd George and in 1917 was the signatory to the “Balfour Declaration”, expressing the support of the British government for a national home for the Jewish people in Palestine.
 He died unmarried in 1930 and the earldom passed to his younger brother.
 Balfour was the 2nd cousin 2xremoved of another descendant of Bridgett Blackett, Lord Lucan (see The disappearance of Lord Lucan).